Wuageorg/bashkit/doc/src/04-man/02-modules/01-array/zip.1.md

-With *D* an dictionary (ie. associative array), *K* and *V* two arrays, `array::zip` merges the arrays into a dict where keys are taken from *K* ans associated to values taken in turn fron *V*.
+With *D* an dictionary (ie. associative array), *K* and *V* two arrays, `array::zip` merges the arrays into a dict where keys are taken from *K* ans associated to values taken in turn from *V*.

 `array::zip` returns 0 upon success, >0 otherwise.